lars1050/csc395-s23/Exercises/ex03-git-branches/readme.md

 A Cart is started and items are added to the cart.
 The cart keeps an on-going total of the items in the cart.
 When done shopping, there is a checkout process that is initiated through the cart.
 An order is created in the cart and returned.
 A receipt of the order is printed.

-UML and description here: <a href="https://docs.google.com/document/d/1LzjLWhJ1Sa6vjEQk22-zFDsl8vs3vrkERd6Cwq0GLnI/edit?usp=sharing" target="_blank">Cart Design UML</a>
+UML and description here: https://docs.google.com/document/d/1LzjLWhJ1Sa6vjEQk22-zFDsl8vs3vrkERd6Cwq0GLnI/edit?usp=sharing

 ### Adding Issues to Git Repository